GoldScorpion69/LBS/README.md

 ### Using Wabbajack

-First get the latest version of LSM from https://drive.google.com/drive/folders/19cui-oVdXXTHIhcl8n6wfeq9D0CJQMKR.
+First get the latest version of LBS from https://drive.google.com/drive/folders/19cui-oVdXXTHIhcl8n6wfeq9D0CJQMKR.

 Download it to wherever you keep your downloads.

-LSM is now fully compatible with Wabbajack 2.0, the latest version.
+LBS is now fully compatible with Wabbajack 2.0.3.0, the latest version.
 Get it from http://wabbajack.org

 When you launch it, select to install _From Disk_ and point to the .wabbajack file you downloaded above.